Note on New Configuration Format

 ..env

 FilesEnvironment variables are a common way to configure applications, especially for sensitive information like API keys or for settings that might change between environments.
+For authentication setup, see the Authentication documentation which covers all available authentication methods.

 The CLI automatically loads environment variables from an .env